TOPO-EPFL/CrossLoc/README.md

 # CrossLoc localization: a cross-modal visual representation learning method for absolute localization

-This repository contains the official implemnetation of the CrossLoc localization algorithm.
+This repository contains the official implementation of the CrossLoc localization algorithm.

 Please make sure you have access to the **CrossLoc Benchmark Raw Datasets** and have set it up properly before proceeding.